Tuesday, January 24, 2012

 From there, I pulled out some white and black and started mixing a series of values.
 For this one I found I needed almost no black.

-Click here to bid on this painting
+Click the button to buy this painting

 Email the artist at: khwitmer@juno.com